MBA & Doctoral Programs

 Field Immersion Experiences for Leadership Development (FIELD), a curricular innovation announced by Harvard Business School in January 2011, is a required first-year course that spans a full academic year.
 The course focuses on developing small-group learning experiences that are immersive, field-based, and action-oriented, with the overall goal of advancing the School's mission to develop leaders who make a difference in the world.
 The January 2013 Global Immersion locations included Accra, Johannesburg, Beijing, Chongqing, Qingdao, Shanghai, Kuala Lumpur, Ho Chi Minh City, Istanbul, Buenos Aires, São Paulo, Santiago, Chennai, Mumbai, and Boston.

 Immersion Experience Program (IXP)

 The Immersion Experience Program (IXP) is an off-campus learning opportunity for second-year MBA students.
 A key component of the IXP, most appreciated by MBA students, is the opportunity to engage in field-based exercises that allow them to apply leading ideas in managerial practice and interact directly with the communities and business leaders.
-The information below outlines the growth of the program and the importance of active learning.
 In 2013, we offered 6 IXPs to Peru, South Africa, China (3) and Japan.

 Doctoral Programs develop individuals for careers as professors at leading business schools and universities.
 Students in the Doctoral Programs come from a wide range of academic and professional backgrounds and represent 26 countries.
 They may elect to pursue one of eight programs.
 During the course of their time in the Doctoral Programs, many students travel abroad to conduct field-based research.